Empower Your Practice

 EHR vs EMR: What's the Difference?

-EMR systems have a single use-case: tracking patients' digital medical records.
+EMR systems have a single use-case: tracking patients' digital medical records within a single practice.

 An EHR system, on the other hand, comes with several other features: